-An actual, possible or perceived security breach or infection of the network of one of our end-customers, regardless of whether the breach is attributable to the failure of our products or services to prevent the security breach, could adversely affect the market's perception of our security products and services and, in some instances, subject us to potential liability that is not contractually limited.
+An actual, possible or perceived security breach or infection of the network of one of our end-customers, regardless of whether the breach is attributable to the failure of our products or services to prevent the security breach, or any actual or perceived security risk in our supply chain, could adversely affect the market's perception of our security products and services, cause customers and customer prospects not to buy from us and, in some instances, subject us to potential liability that is not contractually limited.
 We may not be able to correct any security flaws or vulnerabilities promptly, or at all.
 Our products may also be misused by end-customers or third parties who obtain access to our products.
 For example, our products could be used to censor private access to certain information on the internet.
 Such use of our products for censorship could result in negative press coverage and negatively affect our reputation, even if we take reasonable measures to prevent any improper shipment of our products or if our products are provided by an unauthorized third party.
 Any actual, possible or perceived defects, errors or vulnerabilities in our products, or misuse of our products, could result in:

-the expenditure of significant financial and product development resources in efforts to analyze, correct, eliminate or work around errors or defects or to address and eliminate vulnerabilities:

-- the loss of existing or potential end-customers or channel partners; - delayed or lost revenue; - delay or failure to attain market acceptance; - negative publicity and harm to our reputation; and - litigation, regulatory inquiries or investigations that may be costly and harm our reputation and, in some instances, subject us to potential liability that is not contractually limited.
+- the expenditure of significant financial and product development resources in efforts to analyze, correct, eliminate or work around errors or defects or to address and eliminate vulnerabilities; - the loss of existing or potential end-customers or channel partners; - delayed or lost revenue; - delay or failure to attain market acceptance; - negative publicity and harm to our reputation; and - litigation, regulatory inquiries or investigations that may be costly and harm our reputation and, in some instances, subject us to potential liability that is not contractually limited.